Welcome to Retina Associates, LLC

 Another 5-Star Review from One of Our Patients

 "Both me and my spouse have troubled eyes and we've had positive experiences at both the Shawnee Mission and Overland Park offices.
 My spouse had symptoms of an eye emergency and was seen within an hour of calling and no referral needed.
 Thankfully it was nothing serious but the quick short-notice appointment shows they truly care."

 Schedule Your First Visit Today

 Most diseases of the retina, macula, and vitreous need to be treated early to avoid serious side effects such as vision loss.
-If you or a loved one is experiencing any signs or symptoms that could signify eye disease, visit Retina Associates, PA, today.
+If you or a loved one is experiencing any signs or symptoms that could signify eye disease, visit Retina Associates, LLC, today.
 To request an appointment, send us a message or call our office:

 Signs and Symptoms of Retinal, Macular, and Vitreous Diseases

 When left untreated, many of the eye diseases treated at our practice can cause permanent vision loss.
 We recommend that you schedule an appointment as soon as you notice any of these symptoms: